 Ensure 50% of all IN BED content features and is created by BIPOC

-This will include all of our Journal content (At Home features, Eat IN BED recipes, book and film reviews), models used in our campaigns and behind the scenes freelancers and contractors such as photographers, writers and stylists.
+This includes all of our Journal content (At Home features, Eat IN BED recipes, book and film reviews), models used in our campaigns and behind the scenes freelancers and contractors such as photographers, writers and stylists.

 Stocking product from BIPOC community

 Although we predominantly sell our own branded product, we do also stock a number of beautiful homewares, ceramics and beauty products from other brands.
-We will commit to ensuring 50% of these are BIPOC owned.
+Currently 35% of our non-IN BED branded Flagship products are created by BIPOC owned and operated businesses.
+We are aiming for this figure to be 50% by the end of 2021.

 We’re ‘Paying The Rent’ and have set up an ongoing monthly donation to support First Nations people.